JakeTrock/me/content/_index.md

-Hello people of the internet!
-I'm Jake Trock!
-I'm currently attending Northeastern University and pursuing a degree in computer science and a minor in business.
-In the future, I hope to be an entrepreneur.
-My head's always full of ideas closely and loosely related to computer science, so hopefully I can branch out in the future.
-I'm quite open minded, and if I like your idea, I'll throw all of my weight into your project.
-If you're interested in contacting me or finding out more about what I'm doing, don't be afraid to contact me at trock.j(at)northeastern.edu(sorry, had to do that for anti-spam).
-I'll be working at the Broad institute of MIT and Harvard from January 16th to June.
+Hello there, I'm Jacob Trock.
+I'm currently attending Northeastern University and pursuing a degree in computer science and in business(2025).
+I enjoy fixing old analog video equipment and helping people recover old tapes and fix their electronics.

+No graphical user interface on a simulation can ever compete with the human imagination - Ken Thompson

+Feel free to reach out.
+I enjoy a good conversation.

 <marquee>Have a look around!</marquee>
 <a style="color:white;background-color: var(--base09);border-radius: 25px;padding:0.5em" href="/resume/res.pdf">Resume(PDF)</a>
 <a style="color:white;background-color: var(--base0A);border-radius: 25px;padding:0.5em" href="/resume/res.pdf">Resume(DOCX)</a>